PreciousChicken/blog/content/posts/restic-pi-backup-nas.md

 ## Create a local folder to act as mount point

-Using the terminal create a folder on the computer you are backing up: `sudo mkdir /mnt/Backup`.
-This is the folder you will mount the NAS drive too; you can create this folder anywhere you consider sensible.
+Next create a local folder we will back up to: `sudo mkdir /mnt/Backup`.
+This is the folder you will mount the NAS drive to; you can create this folder anywhere you consider sensible.

-## Open *fstab* file
+## Edit *fstab* file

-Using the terminal open your fstab file using `sudo vim /etc/fstab`.
-This fstab file determines what drive Ubuntu mounts at startup.
+Using the your favourite text editor open the *fstab* file with root privileges e.g. at the terminal type `sudo vim /etc/fstab`.
+This *fstab* file determines what drive the Pi mounts at startup.

-## Add new line to *fstab* file

-Create a new line at the end of the *fstab* file and; where '192.168.0.32' is your IP address from Step 1, the first `Backup` is the share you created at Step 1 and `/mnt/Backup` is the folder you created at Step 2; add the following
+Create a new line at the end of the *fstab* file and; where '192.168.0.32' is the IP address of the NAS, the first `Backup` is the share created on your NAS and `/mnt/Backup` is the local folder created; add the following

 ```bash
 192.168.0.32:/nfs/Backup /mnt/Backup nfs defaults 0 0
 ```

-If you aren't familiar with vim it can be a little tricky to figure out how to edit text and save, but you can [pick up the bare minimum quickly](https://yos.io/2013/07/10/learn-vim-in-5-minutes/).
+If aren't familiar with vim and you are using it to edit from the command line, it can be a little tricky to figure out how to edit text and save, but you can [pick up the bare minimum quickly](https://yos.io/2013/07/10/learn-vim-in-5-minutes/).

 ## Create */etc/network/if-up.d/fstab* file

-Using the terminal create a file with the command `sudo vim /etc/network/if-up.d/fstab`.
+From the terminal create a file with the command `sudo vim /etc/network/if-up.d/fstab`.
+Copy and paste the following into this new file:

-## Edit */etc/network/if-up.d/fstab* file

-Copy and paste the following text to the file created at Step 5:

 ```bash
 #!/bin/sh